zhangdichn/site/community/index.md

 #### Matrix

-The main method to communicate with Beyond Storage developers.
+This is the main method to communicate with Beyond Storage developers.

 We host our matrix server on `https://chat.aos.dev`.